Novichok Stockpiling: Lethal Nerve Agent Used In Poisoning Ex-Spy Allegedly Stashed In Russia’s Secret Labs

 Raymond Zilinskas, a weapons expert from James Martin Center for Nonproliferation Studies in Monterey, California, explains how Russia has been accusing the United States of orchestrating Zika virus and Ebola outbreaks in West Africa.
 This could have been a deliberate plan to “explain to their own people why they need to do this research.”

-In defense of Russia, Craig Murray, a former British ambassador to Uzbekistan told RT that the allegation is “very carefully formulated.”
+In defense of Russia, Craig Murray, a former British ambassador to Uzbekistan, told RT that the allegation is “very carefully formulated.”

 “The UK’s laboratory, Porton Down, refused to say that this nerve agent was made in Russia.
 The UK government put them under heavy pressure to say this nerve agent was made in Russia.
 They [Porton Down] said there was no evidence it was made in Russia.”